 Tip: Close Laminate Floor Plank Gaps to Prevent Damage

-Laminate flooring's particle wood core works only when the planks are tightly locked, allowing no moisture to seep downward.
+Laminate flooring's particle wood core resists water only when the planks are tightly locked, allowing no moisture to seep downward.
 Some laminate floors inadvertently have open seams.
-If your floor has developed gaps near high moisture areas, such as around the kitchen sink or dishwasher, you need to close those gaps to avoid damage to the floor.
+If your floor has developed gaps near high moisture areas, such as around the kitchen sink or dishwasher, close those gaps to avoid damage to the floor.

 To permanently fix this area, run a thin bead of carpenter's glue in the gap, push the boards together, and then quickly wipe off the excess glue.
 Lay a strip of painter's tape over the fix until the glue has dried.

-- Never use waxes or polishes on your laminate floor.
-Your floor's surface treatment is already built into the wear layer, so it is impossible for you to change its appearance.
+Never use waxes or polishes on your laminate floor.
+Your floor's surface treatment is already built into the wear layer.